MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   /// it can only be re-transferred via postMessage to other web content
   /// [with the same origin](https://fs.spec.whatwg.org/#filesystemhandle).
   /// Warning: An app needs to be mindful when using this API to post DOM objects
-  /// as this API provides it with unusual access to sensitive Web API such as
+  /// as this API provides the web content with unusual access to sensitive Web
-  /// File-system access!
-Similar to PostWebMessageAsJson the app should check the
+  /// Platform features such as filesystem access!
+Similar to PostWebMessageAsJson
-  /// `Source` of WebView2 right before posting the message to ensure the message
+  /// the app should check the `Source` of WebView2 right before posting the message
-  /// and objects will only be sent to the target web content that it expects to
+  /// to ensure the message and objects will only be sent to the target web content
-  /// receive the DOM objects.
+  /// that it expects to receive the DOM objects.
   HRESULT PostWebMessageAsJsonWithAdditionalObjects([in] LPCWSTR webMessageAsJson, [in] ICoreWebView2ObjectCollectionView* additionalObjects);
 }
 ```